Spring Boot Security – Form Based Authentication – Remember Me

 </tr>

-We provided an option, usually checkbox, to the user to select Remember Me and if a user checks it then after successful login, spring application sends a remember-me cookie to the browser in addition to session cookie.
+I have provided an option, usually checkbox, to the user to select Remember Me and if a user checks it then after successful login, spring application sends a remember-me cookie to the browser in addition to session cookie.
 Once the session cookie is expired, then if user accesses the secure page, it will automatically be logged-in using remember-me cookie.

-Deploying and Testing Application
+Deploying and Testing Remember Me Application

 Deploying and testing application is same as Spring Boot Security Form based Authentication.